isabellevillasenor/viewing_party/README.md

 Viewing party is an application in which users can explore movie options and create a viewing party event for the user and friends.
 This was a 10 day project assigned by the Turing School of Software & Design Backend Engineering Program.
 If you'd like to see the live web app, check out [our site on Heroku](https://viewing-party-m3.herokuapp.com/)

+## Learning Goals:
+- Consume JSON APIs that require authentication
+- Build an application that requires basic authentication
+- Organize and refactor code to be more maintainable
+- Implement a self-referential relationship in ActiveRecord
+- Apply RuboCop’s style guide for code quality
+- Utilize Continuous Integration using Travis CI
+- Deploy to Heroku

 ## Contributors